-Having a mentor that will help guide you over the minefields of the industry that they have already successfully navigated will significantly fast track your fashion career.
-If you don’t already have one look for someone who in in the position you desire at least a few years ahead of you.
+Having a mentor that will help guide you through the minefields of the industry that they have already successfully navigated will significantly fast-track your fashion career.
+If you don’t already have one look for someone who is in the position you desire at least a few years ahead of you.
 Schedule a reasonable amount of time with them and ask for their suggestions in specific areas of your careers that you want to improve upon.

 If you don’t have a mentor read How To Find A Mentor In The Fashion Industry here.

 There is nothing more valuable than getting other peoples feedback on your work and yourself.
 Find a few people whom you respect and who have a firm grasp of your work experience.
 Explain to them your Big Picture goals and where you hope your career will go.
 Then ask them for honest feedback and suggestions.

 You might be very surprised that their perception of you is not what you thought.
 No matter what their response is, take it in and learn from it.
 Make adjustments to your plan accordingly.